How to Use Claude AI for Beginners in 2026 (Free Guide)

 You don’t need any prior experience with AI tools, and you don’t need a credit card to start.

-Claude AI homepage at claude.ai showing the chat interface and sign-in button in 2026
+Claude AI homepage at claude.ai showing the chat interface and sign-in button

 Claude.ai — Anthropic’s AI chatbot, free to use with no credit card required.